-In her recent Data Quality Pro Interview, Jill Dyché explained a common misconception, namely that a data governance framework is not a strategy.
+In a recent interview, Jill Dyché explained a common misconception, namely that a data governance framework is not a strategy.
 “Unlike other strategic initiatives that involve IT,” Jill explained, “data governance needs to be designed.
 The cultural factors, the workflow factors, the organizational structure, the ownership, the political factors, all need to be accounted for when you are designing a data governance roadmap.”

 “People need a mental model, that is why everybody loves frameworks,” Jill continued.
 “But they are not enough and I think the mistake that people make is that once they see a framework, rather than understanding its relevance to their organization, they will just adapt it and plaster it up on the whiteboard and show executives without any kind of context.
 So they are already defeating the purpose of data governance, which is to make it work within the context of your business problems, not just have some kind of mental model that everybody can agree on, but is not really the basis for execution.”